-- Park the tractor on a smooth, level surface such as a concrete floor.
+- 1. Park the tractor on a smooth, level surface such as a concrete floor.
 Disengage the PTO, engage the parking brake, turn off the engine, and remove the ignition key. - 2.
 Release the hood latch and raise the hood until it locks in place. - 3.
-Remove the rear belt shield. - 4.
-Remove the 5/16" bolt, washer and nut (C, Figure 49) that fasten the rubber pad to the clutch and unscrew the wire ends that connect the clutch to the electrical harness. - 5.
+Remove the rear belt shield. - Remove the 5/16" bolt, washer and nut (C, Figure 49) that fasten the rubber pad to the clutch and unscrew the wire ends that connect the clutch to the electrical harness. - 5.
 Using a 1/2" breaker bar, place the square end in the square hole located in the middle of the idler arm (A).
-Carefully rotate the breaker bar CLOCKWISE, which will relieve the tension on the belts exerted from the idler arm.
+Carefully rotate the breaker bar CLOCKWISE, which will relieve the tension on the belts exerted from the idler arm. - Remove the belts from the gearbox drive pulley (D).